cloudwatt/php-cli-shell_patchmanager/README.md

 PHP-CLI SHELL for PATCHMANAGER
 -------------------

+__New release will be only available on https://github.com/Renji-FR/PhpCliShell__

 This repository is the addon for PHP-CLI SHELL about PATCHMANAGER service.
 You have to use base PHP-CLI SHELL project that is here: https://github.com/cloudwatt/php-cli-shell_base